 Regression testing is one of the most common types of testing in software development.
-It is called regression testing because it requires going back, or "regressing,” to existing code and making sure it isn’t negatively affected whenever new functionality, features, or updates are added.
+It requires going back, or "regressing,” to existing code and ensuring it isn't negatively affected whenever new functionality, features, or updates are added.
 Said another way, regression testing ensures that everything still functions as expected after a change is introduced to an application.
-Regression testing is especially important in ERP applications due to the frequency of regular updates.

 In this blog post, we're covering the most frequently asked questions about regression testing, including why it should be automated and exactly how Opkey handles regression testing automation.